Advocates for Motorcycle Crash Victims

 In a claim for damages, an attorney who rides can explain exactly what happened so that the jury understands.
-I put a lot of time and resources into educating juries — and insurance company representatives — about the facts.
+We put a lot of time and resources into educating juries — and insurance company representatives — about the facts.
 For example, a motorcycle turns by counter-steering (the wheel actually points momentarily away from the direction of the turn), which might be misconstrued by observers.
 And a majority of the braking capacity is in the front of the bike, with heavy skid marks from the rear wheel perhaps indicating an inexperienced or panicky reliance on the less effective back brake.
 Thus, a lack of skid marks may actually indicate the cyclist was taking the appropriate action to avoid or minimize an accident.
-You get the idea — and so do my juries.
+You get the idea — and so do our juries.

 Mile for mile, motorcyclists are six times more likely than auto drivers to be involved in a crash, often because of other motorists’ failure to see or account for motorcycles.
 There aren’t really “fender-benders” in motorcycle accidents — 80 percent of accidents result in serious injury to the motorcycle operator.

-I am also knowledgeable about all insurance and liability issues relating to cycle accidents, including PIP coverage, uninsured motorist (UM/UIM), and comparative negligence (limited recovery of damages if you were partially at fault).
+We are also knowledgeable about all insurance and liability issues relating to cycle accidents, including PIP coverage, uninsured motorist (UM/UIM), and comparative negligence (limited recovery of damages if you were partially at fault).